NathanDuran/Switchboard-Corpus/README.md

 Utterance are tagged with the [SWBD-DAMSL](https://web.stanford.edu/~jurafsky/ws97/manual.august1.html) DA.

 By default:
 - Utterances are written one per line in the format *Speaker* | *Utterance Text* | *Dialogue Act Tag*.
-This can be changed to only output the utterance text by setting the utterance_only_flag = True.
+Setting the utterance_only_flag == True, will change the default output to only one utterance per line i.e. no speaker or DA tags.
 - Utterances marked as *Non-verbal* ('x' tags) are removed i.e. 'Laughter' or 'Throat_clearing'.
 - Utterances marked as *Interrupted* ('+' tags) and continued later are concatenated to make un-interrupted sentences.
 - All disfluency annotations are removed i.e. '#', '<', '>', etc.